Ulta Lab Tests LogoContact Us

 To sum up, estrogen dominance is a complex and precarious hormonal imbalance characterized by an excess of estrogen and a deficiency of progesterone, leading to a range of reproductive issues, including cellular overgrowths in the uterine lining.
 Addressing this imbalance is vital for restoring hormonal harmony and safeguarding reproductive health.

-Varieties of Estrogen:
+Varieties of Estrogen in Women

 Estrogen, a crucial hormone in the female body, presents itself in three primary variants: estrone (E1), estradiol (E2), and estriol (E3).
 These hormones, albeit similar, are produced in different parts of the body such as fat cells, ovaries, and skin, and each carries out unique functions.
 They work together to regulate various aspects of women’s reproductive health, but their levels and prominence can vary significantly depending on age and physiological condition.